-In 2016 this amount is 22% for royalties collected and allocated by HUNGART and 15% for royalties taken over for allocation.
+From 01.07.2020. this amount is 25% for royalties collected and allocated by HUNGART and 19% for royalties taken over for allocation.

 b) Individual costs

 Those costs that arise not from the collection and allocation activities of HUNGART but due to payments of public burden made in compulsory manner by the paying organisation as prescribed by laws on taxation and/or social security should be debited from the royalty only of the concerned Right holder.
-This amounts to 27 % in 2016 (health care contribution as prescribed by Act LXVI of 1998).
+This amounts to 15,5 % from 01.07.2020 (health care contribution as prescribed by Act LII of 2018).

 c) Deductions for Social and Community purposes